 At the Integrated Innovation Institute, Jason teaches and mentors the next generation of integrated innovators in our MIIPS program.
-Jason is also III's Associate Director of Partnerships, responsible for recruiting world-class projects and partnerships for the Institute.

 Prior to joining the Institute in 2017, Jason was a research faculty member in the Engineering Research Accelerator at CMU where he researched regenerative medicine, wound healing, and biosensors.
 Prior to joining CMU, he spent ten years at two Pittsburgh-based medical device and biologics start-up companies, Cohera Medical and Carmell Therapeutics.
 At Carmell, he directed the company’s research and development, preclinical testing, pilot manufacturing, quality control, and intellectual property efforts.
 He was awarded multiple Phase 1 and Phase 2 SBIR grants, which funded the development of the company’s first product, leading to its successful first-in-man clinical trial.

 Jason was born and raised in central Illinois.
 In his free time, he enjoys working with stained glass, cooking, music, biking, and traveling.

 Advice for Future Innovators